-How to Build a Killer Trello Product Roadmap: A Step-by-Step Guide
+How to Build a Trello Roadmap: Your Product Roadmap

 Ruben Buijs

-Here are the general steps for building a SaaS product roadmap in Trello:
+Here are the steps for building a SaaS product roadmap in Trello.

 1. Create a new board in Trello